 Remember that no matter how you collect your feedback, acting on it is key.
 If you uncover conflict or unhappiness, it is best to address it and make changes.
 If you act on employee feedback, you earn their trust and they will be more likely to give you feedback again in the future.

 At Insightpath, we know that listening to employees and to customers is important for business growth.
 When you ask for feedback and listen, you often find new answers and perspectives about how to grow.
-To get started on your company culture and building better relationships with your employees, contact us at Insightpath to begin your free trial today.
+To get started on building better relationships with your employees, contact us at Insightpath to begin your free trial today.